hapax/hapax.github.io/assets/teaching.md

 "Important" and "non-trivial" mean a variety of things, but as Hardy and Russell suggest, *beauty* is perhaps the principal criteria.
-Beauty in maths, as in art, is subjective, so we are left the enviable task of choosing *multiple beautiful things* for students to look at hope that one of them sticks!
+Beauty in maths, as in art, is subjective, so we are left the enviable task of choosing *multiple beautiful things* for students to look at.
+Hopefully one of them sticks!

 #### Example: the mean value theorem